highlight/highlight.io/docs-content/general/6_product-features/3_general-features/alerts.md

 You may want to exclude certain environments from generating alerts.
 For example, in your team's dev environment, it's unlikely that you want to be notified of every error.
 You can do this by adding an excluded environment option.

 Learn more about [Environments](../3_general-features/environments.md).

+## Webhook Notifications

+All alerts can route notifications to webhooks via a HTTP POST JSON payload.
+Learn more about [configuring webhooks](./webhooks.md).